-In some countries, they have virtually become distribution agencies of state resources, while in others they compete harshly with bureaucrats and politicians, attempting to get a larger say in the decision-making, about resource allocation.
-In some countries, the state has coopted NGOs into the process of administration, while in others NGOs are outspoken critics of government policies.
+In some countries, they have virtually become distribution agencies of state resources, while in others they compete harshly with bureaucrats and politicians, attempting to get a larger say in the decision-making, about resource allocation.3 In some countries, the state has coopted NGOs into the process of administration, while in others NGOs are outspoken critics of government policies.

-NGOs have achieved importance in development assistance for various reasons; their scale; their ability to reach the poor; capacity for innovation and experimentation; representativeness and skills of participation.
-Over the last 15 years and particularly since the end of the cold war, development policy and aid transfers have come to be dominated by what Robinson calls a "New Policy Agenda".
+NGOs have achieved importance in development assistance for various reasons; their scale; their ability to reach the poor; capacity for innovation and experimentation; representativeness and skills of participation.4 Over the last 15 years and particularly since the end of the cold war, development policy and aid transfers have come to be dominated by what Robinson calls a "New Policy Agenda".
 This New Policy Agenda is driven by belief organized around the twin poles of neo liberal economics and liberal democratic theory.
 In this context, NGOs with the strengths as cited above, are being seen as the preferred channel for service provision in deliberate substitution for the state.
 Under the New Policy Agenda, NGOs and Grass Root Organizations (GROs) are seen as vehicles of democratization and essential components of a thriving civil society.
-What is unclear is whether this development has been successful in strengthening the role of communities as citizens to influence state actions; as is viewed by those who view NGOs as based exclusively in civil society or whether it has contributed more to the identification of the private sector as the main provider of essential goods and services.
-This question opens up interesting avenues for exploration.
-However, NGOs are an important facet of our social reality now is a fact established with certitude.
+What is unclear is whether this development has been successful in strengthening the role of communities as citizens to influence state actions; as is viewed by those who view NGOs as based exclusively in civil society or ibid, p.
+9.